RaziurC4S5E/Tic-Tac-Toe_futurecoder/README.md

 5. Now write a diagonal_winner that works for square boards of any size: 4-by-4, 5-by-5, and so on...

 6. Reconnect

+31-Oct-2025

+7. Updated the full game from Futurecoder.io
+    7A. need to change the play_move() function to play the game properly